imkannadiga/GeeksForGeeks/README.md

 17)Count distinct elements in every window(16/10/2021):
 Given an array of integers and a number K. Find the count of distinct elements in every window of size K in the array.(CountDistinctElementsInEveryWindow.java)

+18)Segregate even and odd nodes in a Link List(18/10/2021):
+Given a link list of size N, modify the list such that all the even numbers appear before all the odd numbers in the modified list.
+The order of appearance of numbers within each segregation should be same as that in the original list.(SegregateEvenOddNodes.java)